petershin/liferay-learn/docs/commerce/latest/en/inventory-management/setting-up-warehouses.md

 1. Enter an address for the warehouse in the *Address* section.

-   Alternatively, you can configure the Bing Geocoder to automatically generate a warehouse's geolocation.
+   Alternatively, you can configure the [Bing Geocoder](#using-bing-geocoder-to-set-a-warehouses-geolocation) to automatically generate a warehouse's geolocation.
 To use this feature, the warehouse must have an address.
-See [below](#using-bing-geocoder-to-set-a-warehouses-geolocation) for more information.

 1. Click on the *Eligibility* tab to associate the warehouse to a specific channel or all available channels.
 If you want to associate the warehouse to a specific channel, click the *Specific Channels* radio button, enter a channel name and click *Select*.
 The associated warehouses determine the product inventory for a channel.